 By day, Dean teaches and is Associate Dean of The Theatre School at DePaul University.
 By night he is a writer, performer, designer, technician, and theorist who fills his basement (and garage) with Birch House props.

 The Birch House team first met in a decrepit, decaying old elementary school that was, at the time, the home of The Theatre School at DePaul University.
-Janie, Lauren, and Sarah studied there and Dean was a professor.
-(Janie and Lauren claim that Birch House is their effort to earn a final grade in Dean’s Theme Park Theatre class.)
-After completing their degrees, Janie and Lauren were drawn back together by their shared interest in creating immersive work.
-Their first collaboration was a pop-up mystery called The Missing, created (with Sarah as Producer) for the 2016 Chicago Fringe Festival.
-(It was later, in the early days of the pandemic, re-created as a free online puzzle experience.)
+Their first collaboration was a pop-up mystery called The Missing, created (with Sarah as Producer) for the 2016 Chicago Fringe Festival which was later, in the early days of the pandemic, re-created as a free online puzzle experience.

 In the darkness of December 2017, the team started their new project with the question, “Who would go to a bar alone on Valentine’s Day?”
-They answered that question with the characters for their first celebration of the martyrdom of the saint, Lonely Hearts, an evening of intimate moments for one and for two.
-In addition to writing the experiences, Janie, Lauren, and Dean also performed as the hosts of Rigby’s Tavern.
-Much to their surprise those characters lived on and Lonely Hearts has become a popular recurring experience that celebrated its fifth iteration in 2022.
+They answered that question with their first celebration of the martyrdom of the saint, Lonely Hearts, an evening of intimate moments for one and for two.

-While Janie and Lauren were living together, they started making diagrams on a very large chalkboard and writing many drafts of a very big script.
-In November of 2018 Birch House “swung for the fences,” filling the entire Berger Mansion with fog to produce the large-scale immersive project, Cursed: an American Tragedy.
+In November of 2018 Birch House “swung for the fences,” filling the entire Berger Park Mansion with fog to produce the large-scale immersive project, Cursed: an American Tragedy.
 Audiences exploring the sixteen curated spaces in the house encountered the interwoven stories of three generations of a family and their war-time experiences.

 After Cursed, Janie and Lauren began searching for the next impossible immersive challenge to explore.
-The most difficult thing they could think of was an immersive musical, which came to fruition in The Ode at Pint’s End.
-Birch House transformed the upstairs of Mrs. Murphy & Sons Irish Bistro into The Broken Oar, where the audience joined the journey of three sailors to the bottom of the sea and their return home.
+The most difficult thing they could think of was an immersive musical, which came to fruition in The Ode at Pint’s End at the end of 2019, right before the lights went out…